glydrfreak/vSpeedVario-mini/README.md

 ### START HERE
 #### Congrats on receiving your new v^SPEED Vario mini!
+- Arduino IDE is an integrated development environment, which compiles and executes written code.
+All the prewritten code used by the vario is included in the repository on this website.
+If you desire to change any settings on the vario, you must obtain a copy of this code and edit it through the Arduino IDE and re-upload it to the vario.
-- Click <a href="https://www.arduino.cc/en/Main/Software">HERE</a> to install Arduino IDE
+- Install Arduino IDE from <a href="https://www.arduino.cc/en/Main/Software">Arduino's website</a>
-- Click <a href="https://github.com/glydrfreak/vSpeedVario-mini/archive/master.zip" raw=true>HERE</a> to download and extract the files in this repository
+- Click <a href="https://github.com/glydrfreak/vSpeedVario-mini/archive/master.zip" raw=true>HERE</a> to download and extract the code files in this repository
 - Open the `vSpeed_mini.ino` file, which should open with the Arduino IDE
 - Tools -> Boards Manager -> Search for: Arduino SAMD Boards -> Install
 - Tools -> Boards Manager -> Search for: Adafruit SAMD Boards -> Install